jwiegley/johnwiegley/posts/2003-07-15-undivided-being.md

 ---
 title: Undivided Being
-date: Tue, 15 Jul 2003 12:00:00 +0000
 category: Poems
+edited: 04/10/2004
+location: Italy
 ---

-Edited: 04/10/2004
-Location: Italy

     It began undivided;
     it was the light of life --
     and light shines by its own brilliance.

     Then, for a reason not given,
     this was no longer enough.
     Not that it was not, but now... a belief.

     The light did a strange thing,
-    it tried to contain itself in a single form
-    so it could be seen --
+    it tried to contain itself in a single form so it could be seen --

     Because the rays of light
     that illumine beauty
     are invisible in themselves.

-    So the light made a hole in space
-    and began to pour itself in.
+    So the light made a hole in space and began to pour itself in.
     "they return to that fire which feedeth on their own souls."

     This imprisoned energy become matter,
     now tied to a time and place
     but no longer able to shine.

     It could only become known
     by absorbing the light of others:
     reflecting back what it could no longer give.

       A light that was free, unkept,
       poured itself into a hole
       that it might be known.

     But now it cannot grasp its purpose.
     Life, somehow, does not seem right.
     It polishes the bars... but something is wrong.